hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Comm_spawn.3.rst

 that the last entry of the *argv* array is an empty string; the compiler will not automatically insert it).
 In Fortran, leading and trailing spaces are always stripped, so that a string consisting of all spaces is considered an empty string.
-The constant :ref:`MPI_ARGV_NULL` may be used in C and Fortran to indicate an empty argument list.
+The constant MPI_ARGV_NULL may be used in C and Fortran to indicate an empty argument list.
 In C, this constant is the same as NULL.